ibm-cloud-docs/assistant/deploy-phone-genesys.md

   {: note}

 1. Make a test call and say something that initiates a transfer to an agent.
 In your Genesys Cloud console, you should see the transfer take place.

+###  Share the conversation history with service desk agents

+To enable the service desk agent to get a quick view of the conversation history between the visitor and the assistant, setup the Watson Assistant Agent App app for your Genesys Pure Cloud Environment.
+[Learn more](https://github.com/watson-developer-cloud/assistant-web-chat-service-desk-starter/tree/genesys-agent-app/src/genesys/agentApp)